-When and Where To File
+When To File

-File Form 1120-SF by the 15th day of the 3rd month after the end of the fund's tax year.
-File Form 1120-SF with the Internal Revenue Service Center, Philadelphia, PA 19255.
+Generally, a fund must file its income tax return by the 15th day of the 3rd month after the end of the fund's tax year.

-If the due date falls on a Saturday, Sunday, or legal holiday, file on the next business day.
+If the due date falls on a Saturday, Sunday, or legal holiday, the fund may file on the next business day.